 During a high temperature pull down or a continuous bypass condition, it is possible for excessive hot gas to return to the compressor.
-The suction line cooling thermostatic expansion valve senses the suction line temperature and injects liquid refrigerant to cool the hot gas within safe limits.
+The suction line cooling thermostatic expansion valve (10) senses the suction line temperature and injects liquid refrigerant to cool the hot gas within safe limits.

-The low-stage discharge pressure is kept within safe limits with the discharge pressure regulator valve.
-If the discharge pressure exceeds 250 PSIG, the discharge pressure regulator valve will "dump" refrigerant into the expansion tank.
-This refrigerant is slowly returned from the expansion tank to the suction line through a capillary tube.
+The low-stage discharge pressure is kept within safe limits with a bypass pressure switch (14).
+If the discharge pressure exceeds 280 PSIG, the bypass pressure switch will energize the bypass solenoid valve (SV5 or 18B/19B).
+This will "dump" refrigerant vapor into the expansion tanks (11).
+This refrigerant is slowly returned from the expansion tanks to the suction line through a strainer /capillary tube (22/23).
 The expansion tank also provides sufficient volume in the system to keep the "standby pressure" (also known as static or balance pressure), when the system is off, within safe limits.

-Both the high- and low-stages each have a high/low pressure switch which turns off the entire refrigeration system in the event of an out of limit condition.
-The high-stage compressor has a crankcase heater to prevent refrigerant from condensing in the oil when the compressor is off.
+Both the low- and high-stages each have a high pressure switch (8A, 8B respectively) which turns off the entire refrigeration system in the event of an out of limit condition.